 The NRHT will be a multi-use trail that accommodates a variety of recreation uses.

 View showing vegetation along the proposed NRHT alignment at C. R. 125 E in Henry County.
-Source: Storrow Kinsella Associates Inc connecting the two systems.
+Source: Storrow Kinsella Associates Inc The packed stone NRHT has since been built by Healthy Communities of Henry County in this section.